Alex Moir was also the highest scorer in the first innings. Wikimedia commons

-New Zealand had succumbed to the strong English bowling attack for 125 in 70 eight-ball overs — led by the leg-breaks of Doug Wright, who took five for 48.
+New Zealand had succumbed to the strong English bowling attack for 125 in 70 eight-ball overs — led by the leg-breaks of Doug Wright, who took 5 for 48.
 Alex Moir was the highest scorer with 26 not out, and not a single batsman looked in control.

 The Kiwis fought back hard, having England at 69 for four at one stage.
-However, Len Hutton and captain Freddie Brown set up tent, and with Trevor Bailey, Godfrey Evans, and Alec Bedser all contributing, England ambled to 227, taking a significant lead of 102 runs.
+However, Len Hutton and captain Freddie Brown set up tent, and with Trevor Bailey, Godfrey Evans, and Alec Bedser all contributing, England ambled to 227, taking a significant lead of 102.
 Fen Cresswell and Tom Burtt took three wickets apiece.

 The eventful overs

 England required only 88 for a victory in two hours.
 Though Reg Simpson was dismissed early, Hutton and Gilbert Parkhouse kept England firmly on track.
 Walter Hadlee persisted with his main bowlers, Cresswell and Burtt, and brought his leg-break bowler Moir back for the over before tea.
 England went to tea at 35 for 1, requiring 53 more in an hour-and-a-half.

 After tea, as S Canynge Capel wrote in his The All-Blacks of Cricket, Moir bowled the first over ‘in the general excitement’.
 None of Moir, the batsmen, Hadlee, or the umpires — Jock McLellan and Melville Pengelly — seemed to notice, and play got under way normally.
 England scampered to victory with six wickets in hand.

 Despite the one-sided result, it was Moir’s curious ‘double’ that has made the Wellington Test memorable, and still features regularly in cricket quizzes all round the world.